connor-rose/Dissertation/References.md

 Palmer, C. (2008).
 A theory of risk and resilience factors in military families. *Military Psychology, 20,* 205-217. doi:10.1080/08995600802118858
 Smith, J. A. (Ed.).
 (2015).
 Qualitative psychology: A practical guide to research methods (3rd edition).
 Los Angeles, CA. SAGE.
 (ISBN #: 978-1446298466)

+Sayers, S. L. (2011).
+Family reintegration difficulties and couples therapy for military veterans and their spouses. *Cognitive and Behavioral Practice, 18,* 1, 108-119. doi:10.1016/j.cbpra.2010.03.002

 Vanier Institute of the Family (2004).
 Profiling Canada’s Families III.
 Library and Archives Canada Cataloguing in Publication, Ottawa, Ontario.

 Watkins, K., Lee, J. E. C., & Zamorski, M. A. (2017).
 Moderating effect of marital status on the association between combat exposure and post-deployment mental health in Canadian military personnel. *Military Psychology, 29,* 3, 177-188. doi: 10.1037/mil0000153